 My younger siblings went to Norwegian Folk Schools.
-They not only studied the culture of Norway, but learned by doing activities.
-They studied a tole type of painting, Rosemaling, carving, making musical instruments, dancing, literature, drama, jewelery making, history and skiing.
+They not only studied the culture of Norway but learned by doing activities.
+They studied a tole type of painting, Rosemaling, carving, making musical instruments, dancing, literature, drama, jewelry making, history and skiing.
 These schools were the opposite experience of their American public school education.
 Folk schools are about self-chosen learning in a cooperative environment.
 Students work on projects that interested them.
-There aren’t any grades, they just learn about their chosen subject area.
+There aren’t any grades.
+Students learn about their chosen subject area.
 Folk school education is a great addition to homeschooling and the Montessori environment.
 Here is a link to the John C Campbell Folk School in America.
 Many folk schools are open to both young and old.
 It’s never too late to go to a folk school!